Supporting future environmental leaders in the Hudson River Valley

 Any nonprofit organization working in the Hudson Valley may nominate a candidate and his or her project.
 Eligible candidates must be undergraduate or graduate students.
 The project itself may be either a summer or a year-long internship.In addition to the $5,000 awarded to McHenry recipients, the Open Space Institute also awards $1,000 to their sponsoring organizations for supplementary expenses.

 Nonprofits can also reach out to college professors with potential internship opportunities to pass along to students.
-See this list of participating colleges and universities in the Hudson River Valley area.
+Here is a list of some colleges and universities in the Hudson River Valley area.

 Our McHenry scholars’ projects and outreach have educated and inspired local residents, often leading to tangible community resources like a food bank or historical archive.Other projects have impacted the Valley through local newspaper publications, academic theses and dissertations, and community panel discussions.